Harvest Corn White Bean Chowder

 • Cover the pot and bring the chowder to a boil.
 Reduce the heat to a strong simmer and let the soup cook, covered, until the potatoes are completely tender, about 15-17 minutes.

 • Once the potatoes are tender, add the corn and continue to simmer the chowder until the kernels are cooked and slightly soft, about 5 minutes.
-Then carefully ladle half of the hot chowder into an upright, vented blender (like a Vitamix).
+Then carefully ladle half of the hot chowder into an upright, vented blender.
 Turn the blender on and slowly bring the speed up to high.
 Blend the harvest corn chowder until creamy and smooth, about 40 seconds.

 • Return the blended portion of the chowder to the pot and stir to combine.
 Stir in the lime juice as well.
 Check for seasoning at this point and adjust if necessary.
 Serve the harvest corn chowder hot with chopped cilantro on top and extra black pepper.

 **This post was created in partnership with Muskoka Brewery.
 All opinions are my own.
-Thanks for supporting the brands that support this site!
+Thanks for supporting!

 Posted in: autumn, creamy, earthy, gluten free option, main course, nut free, refined sugar-free, salty, soup, spring, summer, sweet, vegan, white beans, winter